Let's talk about Female body anatomy!

 It’s astounding to see the lying propaganda peddled in the medical community and blindly accepted as truth.
 Obviously, a woman’s body has evolved for the process of pregnancy, birth, and post-partum, and yet false theories to the contrary would persist until the 1950s.

-In 1952 the midwifery section of the National organization for Public Health Nursing affirmed that pregnancy was in fact a natural process, and a family centered event (gee really?
+In 1952 the midwifery section of the National Organization for Public Health Nursing affirmed that pregnancy was a natural process, and a family-centered event (gee really?
 Thanks!)
 With this attitude change, more women began entering the medical field as nurses, midwives, and OBGYNs.
 By the 1970s women accounted for only 9 percent of medical students, but this would jump to 25 percent by the end of the decade.
 During this time, women’s groups began learning how to care for their own vulvas, and shortly after these groups called for medical care to be demystified and for the female body to be de-medicalized.
 They argued that since birth was a natural process, there wasn’t a need for births to take place in hospitals over the constant supervision of obstetricians.
 Furthermore, in the 1980s, the medical community came under fire, while women’s groups demanded the same access to medical care for all women.
 The disparity in medical care started becoming obvious to women of color, who were far more likely to have limited access to effective care.
 With this in mind, midwifery started to be viewed as a profession again, and one that should be standardized and regulated.
 In 1994 the North American Registry of Midwives offered its first written examination to certify midwives.
-Sadly however, midwifery is still illegal in many states as of 2020, and regulations on what’s required to become a certified midwife varies from state to state.
+Sadly, however, midwifery is still illegal in many states as of 2020, and regulations on what’s required to become a certified midwife vary from state to state.

 Today, the majority of births still occur in a hospital.
 Even with midwives and doulas becoming more widely accepted, there’s still a mistrust of the profession.
 But when you look at the history, it’s clear to see midwifery decreased in popularity because of sexist, racist, and classist views.
-Midwives were discredited by the medical community for being women, lower-class, and women of color, even though they carried on long-standing and effective traditions.
+Midwives were discredited by the medical community for being women, lower class, and women of color, even though they carried on long-standing and effective traditions.